fetchai/uAgents/python/docs/api/uagents/protocol.md

 def canonical_name()
 ```

-Property to access the canonical name of the protocol.
+Property to access the canonical name of the protocol ('name:version').

 **Returns**: